official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 158. The Inquiry has not seen a record of that meeting.

-159. Mr McKane wrote to Mr Brummell on 8 February, in response to his letter to Mr Patey of 2 February.90 Mr McKane advised that the response had been “endorsed
+159. Mr McKane wrote to Mr Brummell on 8 February, in response to his letter to Mr Patey of 2 February.[^90] Mr McKane advised that the response had been “endorsed
 by the Foreign and Defence Secretaries”, and stated that:

-87 Letter McKane to Goulty, 2 February 2001, ‘Iraq’; Letter McKane to Webb, 2 February 2001, ‘Iraq’;
+[^87]: Letter McKane to Goulty, 2 February 2001, ‘Iraq’; Letter McKane to Webb, 2 February 2001, ‘Iraq’;
-Letter McKane to Cowper-Coles, 6 February 2001, ‘Iraq’.
-88 Minute McKane to Abel, 2 February 2001, ‘Iraq’.
+[^88]: Minute McKane to Abel, 2 February 2001, ‘Iraq’.
-89 Minute Sawers to Prime Minister, 7 February 2001, ‘Iraq’.
+[^89]: Minute Sawers to Prime Minister, 7 February 2001, ‘Iraq’.
-90 Letter McKane to Brummell, 8 February 2001, ‘Iraq’.
+[^90]: Letter McKane to Brummell, 8 February 2001, ‘Iraq’.

 219